-As mentioned above, HDI has a high threshold for manufacturing, but it is strange that many PCB factories can accept HDI production orders, regardless of the size of the PCB factory.
+As mentioned above, HDI has a high threshold for manufacturing, but, strangely, many PCB factories can accept HDI production orders, regardless of the size of the PCB factory.

-At 100 times magnification, comparison of copper thickness at the thinnest part of hole wall of the three PCB factories:
+At 100 times magnification, the comparison of copper thickness at the thinnest part of the hole wall of the three PCB factories:

 Plate factory A: 14.23μm

 Plate plant B: 8μm

 The thickness of the copper hole is one of the important factors affecting the reliability and life of PCB.
 When the copper hole is too thin, it may be pulled off when the through hole is applied at a high temperature or high current, resulting in the failure of the board.

 Deep cultivation circuit board manufacturing for over 15 years, HDI has its own complete system, the whole process is not sent out, and all quality acceptance standards have been used IPC2 standards, such as the thickness of copper hole ≧ 20μm.
 NextPCB has its own Mitsubishi laser, with the most advanced hole filling line, as well as the most advanced VCP horizontal plating line, resin plug line.
 Always insist on not sending out, to ensure that all PCB is qualified and controlled.

 In order to further ensure high reliability, NextPCB brings together hundreds of top technical professionals, who have rich experience in the PCB industry.